 BioMaP is working to enhance the nation’s response capability through a unified, U.S. whole-of-government approach that supports the development of new drugs and vaccines.
 To help the country build manufacturing capabilities needed to produce population-scale vaccines and therapeutics, BARDA, under the BioMaP initiative, released in November 2021 a Request for Information (RFI).
 Through the RFI, BARDA gains industry feedback to assemble a next-generation manufacturing capabilities network that leverages consortiums of partners to sustain U.S.-based MCM manufacturing capacity over time and fortify U.S. preparedness against future public health threats, such as pandemics and emerging infectious diseases.
 BARDA will continue to look for new opportunities to partner with industry, build on the lessons learned from our prior and existing partnerships, and work with industry to strengthen U.S.-based MCM manufacturing capacity and capability.

-Based out of Boston University, CARB-X now represents the world’s most diverse pre-clinical and early development pipeline of antibiotics and other therapeutics, diagnostics, and preventatives, including microbiome and vaccine candidates.
+Based out of Boston University, CARB-X now represents the world’s most diverse preclinical and early development pipeline of antibiotics and other therapeutics, diagnostics, and preventatives, including microbiome and vaccine candidates.
 CARB-X continues to diversify their portfolio through contributions from Germany’s Federal Ministry of Education and Research, the UK Government’s Global Antimicrobial Resistance Innovation Fund, and the Bill & Melinda Gates Foundation.
-They also provide support to projects through their Global Accelerator Network and subject matter experts, many of whom have held senior positions at the US Food & Drug Administration, emerging biotechnology companies, global pharmaceutical companies and academia.
+CARB-X also provides support to projects through their Global Accelerator Network and subject matter experts, many of whom have held senior positions at the U.S. Food & Drug Administration, emerging biotechnology companies, global pharmaceutical companies and academia.
 This international partnership oversees a unified investment strategy that identifies and fills gaps in critically needed antibiotics and other life-saving products to combat the most dangerous drug-resistant bacteria.
-In its first five years, CARB-X invested more than $360 million in 92 projects in 12 countries around the world.
-As of June 2021, CARB-X has supported many successful candidates, including 9 products in first-in-human studies.
+As of July 2022, CARB-X has invested nearly $400 million and supported many successful candidates, including 11 products in first-in-human studies.
 Two companies have gone on to receive BARDA advanced research and development funding following the conclusion of their CARB-X contract.

 BARDA’s Division of Research, Innovation, and Ventures (DRIVe) was established in 2018 to advance rapid development of innovative approaches to medical countermeasures otherwise not typically considered, utilizing both non-dilutive and dilutive funding.
 DRIVe manages and oversees BARDA’s Accelerator Network, which has established (13) thirteen forward-deployed teams throughout the U.S. to assess market landscapes, rapidly identify promising solutions to long-standing and emerging health security challenges, and ultimately develop a robust pipeline for future BARDA investing.
 Additionally, DRIVe has developed the EZ BAA, enabling BARDA to make new awards to promising innovators at unprecedented speed, often in less than 30 days.
 DRIVe Impact Areas